mpv-player/mpv/DOCS/man/options.rst

 ``--sub-codepage=<codepage>``
     If your system supports ``iconv(3)``, you can use this option to specify the subtitle codepage.
-By default, ENCA will be used to guess the charset.
+By default, uchardet will be used to guess the charset.
+If mpv is not compiled with uchardet, enca will be used.
-    If mpv is not compiled with ENCA, ``UTF-8:UTF-8-BROKEN`` is the default, which means it will try to use UTF-8, otherwise the ``UTF-8-BROKEN`` pseudo codepage (see below).
+    If mpv is compiled with neither uchardet nor enca, ``UTF-8:UTF-8-BROKEN`` is the default, which means it will try to use UTF-8, otherwise the ``UTF-8-BROKEN`` pseudo codepage (see below).

     The default value for this option is ``auto``, whose actual effect depends on whether ENCA is compiled.